-Pursuant to Government Code Section 65583.2(c), any non-vacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall allow densities of 20 dwelling units to the acre and a project shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
+Pursuant to Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall allow densities of 20 dwelling units to the acre and a project shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.

-Financing: General Fund Time Frame: Within six months of adoption of the Housing Element.
+Financing: General Fund Time Frame: Within one year of the start of the planning period (by December 2024).

 Implementation Responsibility: Community Development Department (Planning Division) Relevant Policies: Policy 1.1, Policy 1.2